-Right above Amrapali, is a home accessories store called Gully 39 (previously known as Attune).
-The store’s all for nurturing fresh talent whether it’s by focusing on selling home decor and accessories by young Indian designers (all of them from the country’s finest design schools) or by hosting events like music jams and poetry workshops.
+Right above Amrapali is a home accessories store called Gully 39.
+The store’s all for nurturing fresh talent whether it’s by focusing on selling home decor and accessories by young Indian designers (all of them from the country’s finest design schools) or by sometimes hosting events like music jams and poetry workshops.
 Every corner of the store has something of significance, something that tells a story or something that’s just too beautiful to ignore.

 Thanks to the coming together of all these creative minds, there’s a sense of vibrant diversity that shines through.
-You’ll find funky trunks in neon colours or trumpet-turned-lamps alongside vases and candle stands that’d sure have your mum’s stamp of approval.
+You’ll find funky trunks in neon colours or trumpet-turned-lamps alongside vases and candle stands that’d sure get your mum’s stamp of approval.